AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 - `mode` -- mode of operation. `create`, `edit` and `upsert` are supported.
 Use the `record` attribute in `edit`/`upsert` modes to specify the edited record
 - `optional` -- array of optional entity attributes (i.e. override CRM constraints)
 - `required` -- array of required entity attributes.
 If the submitted field is empty, the form will emit an error message
 - `default` -- map of attribute names and their default values.
-For lookup fields, the default value format is as follows: `{ "LookupAttributeName": [ "ViewEntityName": "ViewName" ] }`
+For lookup fields, the default value format is as follows: `{ "LookupAttributeName": { "LogicalName": "contact", "Id": user.id, "DisplayName": user.fullname } }`
 - `lookupviews` -- map of lookups that need to be displayed as a dropdown list of existing records per specified view.
 The value is as follows: `{ "LookupAttributeName": [ "ViewEntityName": "ViewName" ] }`
 - `redirect` -- URL to redirect to after a successful form submission
 - `messages` -- a map with messages for the form. `success` and `error` keys are supported by default: `{ "success": "Form submitted.", "error": "Submission failed." }`